amitinvizio/react-tutorial/README.md

 ### React is not a framework.
 It is also known as ReactJS and React.js, so don't get confused if you read different notation in different places.

+## About React
-### Component Based Approach
+### 1. Component Based Approach
     A component is one of the core building blocks of React.
     In other words we can say that every application you will develop in react will be made up of pieces called components.
 Components make the task of buiding UI's much easier.

+### 2. React uses a Declarative Approach
+    Declarative programming is a programming paradigm that expresses the logic of a computation without describing its control flow.

+### 3. DOM updates are handled gracefully

+### 4. Reusable Code